SeriousStoat/blog/README.md

 # Blog
-A simple blog made with Django.
+A simple blog made with the Django web framework.